xdfy/draft-defoy-moq-relay-network-handling/rev-02/draft-defoy-moq-relay-network-handling-02.md

 ## Applying XR Metadata to MOQT

 In MOQT, XR metadata is transmitted in object headers.
 This document describes XR metadata in the MOQT protocol, as needed for Release 18 and 19 of 3GPP.
-The design approach is to derive the XR metadata from existing signalling, when possible, and explicitly signal XR metadata, as part of a MoQ extension, in other cases.

 *NOTE: a MOQT extension mechanism is currently being defined in <https://github.com/moq-wg/moq-transport/pull/502/files>.
-This document will be updated to use this mechanism, once published.*
+This document follows this mechanism and might need be updated to use the final mechanism, once published.*

-### XR Metadata Support Signalling in Setup Messages
+### Signalling of XR Metadata Support

-Explicit metadata is part of an extension indicated with the setup parameter "3gpp-xr", which may hold values of type varint:
+This document registers an integer extension header type named "xr-metadata".

+The REQUESTED-EXTENSION parameter (key 0x02), if present in the CLIENT_SETUP and SERVER_SETUP message, will include the varint corresponding to the "xr-metadata" extension header type, if the client and server intend to use the "xr-metadata" extension header.

+This document registers a setup parameter XR-METADATA, which can be present in the CLIENT_SETUP and SERVER_SETUP to indicate support for specific sets of XR metadata.
+The XR-METADATA parameter holds a value which is the concatenation of two varints:

+The first varint identifies the supported set of XR metadata:

-- 0x00: No XR metadata
+- 0x00: No XR metadata.
-- 0x01: Release 18 XR metadata
+- 0x01: Release 18 XR metadata.
-- 0x02: Release 19 XR metadata
+- 0x02: Release 19 XR metadata.

 An endpoint may indicate support for both sets of metadata using a value of 0x03.

-The parameters PSSize and NPDS are optional and their support is indicated with the setup parameter "3gpp-xr-options", which may hold values of type varint:
+The second varint identifies optional metadata:

-- 0x00: No optional parameters
+- 0x00: No optional metadata.
+This value must be used if the first varint indicates no XR metadata.
-- 0x01: PSSize and NPDS parameters are included
+- 0x01: PSSize and NPDS metadata are included.
+This may be used with Release 18 or 19 XR metadata.

+The client can include an XR-METADATA parameter in CLIENT_SETUP, to request the server to send XR metadata, and to indicate supported XR metadata sets and options.
+The server can include an XR-METADATA parameter in the SERVER_SETUP, to indicate its intent to send XR metadata, and to indicate the XR metadata set and option.

 ### XR Metadata in MOQT Datagrams